-Young Peoples Theatre Writer and Director-

 The Bridge

-Co-written with Ko Sun Duck.
-A truly bilingual play, performed in both countries without subtitles, telling the story of a British Soldier, lying injured, who is befriended by three Korean children.
+Co-written with Ko Sun Duck, for Hanyong and KNUA Graduate Company [Dolgoji Theatre] A truly bilingual play, performed in both countries without subtitles, telling the story of a British Soldier, lying injured, who is befriended by three Korean children.
+Toured theatres and community venues in UK, Korea, Japan and Australia.

 Hae Wa Dal [The Sun and Moon]